 Guatemala is a country surrounded by amazing Mayan Ruins, beautiful colonial towns, and spectacular volcanoes.
 Though some of them could be dangerous, such as Volcano Fuego and its deadly eruption in 2018, many of them are rewarding hikes.

 Hiking Volcano Pacaya In Antigua Guatemala

 Why Hike Volcano Pacaya

 Volcano Pacaya is one of the easiest volcanoes you can hike in Guatemala and should be on any Guatemala itinerary.
 It could definitely be used for training for other hikes in Antigua such as the Volcano Acatenango hike.

 But just because it is easy doesn’t mean it is unrewarding.
 If you hike Volcano Pacaya, you have a chance to see lava coming out of the volcano, roast your own marshmallows with the volcano’s lava, and get amazing views of the Guatemala landscape.

 If you take the afternoon tour, you will be rewarded with an incredible sunset as you descend Pacaya Volcano.

 Difficulty Of Volcano Pacaya Hike

 Just because it is a volcano doesn’t mean it is a difficult hike.
 I would rate the volcano Pacaya hike a Medium-Easy difficulty.
 It is about a 2-hour hike to reach the top where you roast some marshmallows and then head down.

 The total time is around 4 hours for the entire trip.
 There are horses you could rent at the bottom of the hike that will take you up, as well as kids selling walking sticks.

-The top of volcano Pacaya is at an elevation of ~2500m, so you might feel a little more tired than usual.
+The top of volcano Pacaya is at an elevation of ~2500m, so you might have mild symptoms of altitude sickness.

 Tours can be easily found in the city of Antigua in Guatemala.
 There are plenty of travel agencies on the streets and you shouldn’t have any difficulty finding them.